-On 2 July 2018, the Company issued a total of 2,998,351 shares to Messrs Beyer, Kerr, Stokes and de Kruijff under the LSP, representing 75% of their entitlement for LTI awards equating to one third of their base salaries (including superannuation).
-In accordance with the terms of the LSP, the shares were issued at a market price of \$0.443 per share.
-In order for the shares to vest, the participants must remain continuously employed by the Group to at least the end of the 2018/19 financial year and the Company's share price, as measured by a rolling five day volume weighted average price of the Company's shares traded on the ASX, must on 1 July 2019 or at any time during the following four year period be above a 10% premium to the issue price of the shares.
-The award was accounted for as an in-substance option award, with the fair value at grant date assessed at \$0.159 per share.
+On 3 July 2019, the Company issued a total of 1,705,800 shares to Mr Kerr, Mr Stokes, Mr de Kruijff and Ms Dobson under the LSP, representing 100% of their entitlement for LTI awards equating to one third of their base salaries (including superannuation).
+In accordance with the terms of the LSP, the shares were issued at a market price of \$1.03 per share.
+In order for the shares to vest, the participants must remain continuously employed by the Group to at least the end of the 2019/20 financial year and the Company's share price, as measured by a rolling five day volume weighted average price of the Company's shares traded on the ASX, must on 1 July 2020 or at any time during the following four year period be above a 10% premium to the issue price of the shares.
+The award was accounted for as an in-substance option award, with the fair value at grant date assessed at \$0.348 per share.
 These performance conditions were selected in order to maximise shareholder returns.

-On 30 September 2018, 1,074,623 shares under the LSP were forfeited upon the resignation of Mr Jim Beyer.
-A total of 1,923,728 shares vested after balance date in July 2019 as the participants had remained continuously employed by the Group since issue and the Company's share price, as measured by a rolling five day volume weighted average price of the Company's shares traded on the ASX on 2 July 2019, was above a 10% premium to the issue price of the shares.
+None of these shares vested after balance date in July 2020 as the Company's share price, as measured by a rolling five day volume weighted average price of the Company's shares traded on the ASX on 3 July 2020, was below a 10% premium to the issue price of the shares traded on the ASX on 3 July 2020, was below a 10% premium to the issue price of the shares.